 - Obtain Consent and Declaration

-Company shall obtain a written consent in Form DIR-2 and a declaration of disqualification in Form DIR-8 from the person proposed to be appointed as a Managing Director or Whole-time Director in the Company.
+Company shall obtain a declaration of disqualification in Form DIR-8 from the person proposed to be appointed as a Managing Director or Whole-time Director in the Company.

 - Meeting of Nomination and Remuneration Committee